-Initially, Viagra was designed by Pfizer scientists working in Kent, England.
-They were, in fact, working on a drug for hypertension (high blood pressure) and angina pectoris (a symptom of ischemic heart disease).
+Initially, Viagra was designed by Pfizer scientists working in the U.K. They were, in fact, working on a drug for hypertension, or high blood pressure, and angina pectoris, a symptom of ischemic heart disease.

 During the phase 1 trials, it was noted that the drug did very little to prevent angina but did induce marked penile erections.
 Hitting the market in 1998, Viagra was the first oral treatment approved to treat erectile dysfunction in the U.S.

 Viagra's meteoric rise to fame has seen it enter usage as an illicit drug.
 But, Viagra use in individuals without erectile dysfunction does not seem to have any effect.
 Although, researchers have noted that there is a significant placebo effect.
 On a similar note, there is no proven benefit for women taking the drug.

 In 2008, Viagra generated some $1.93 billion of revenue for Pfizer.